citahub/cita/docs/en-US/contracts_guide/permission_management.md

 * Parameters

-    `address account` - The account address
+    `address` - The account address

-    `address permission` - The permission to be canceled
+    `address` - The permission to be canceled

 * Returns